JJLee297/2D-Modelling-Particle-Flow-through-Membrane/README.md

 # 2D-Modelling-Particle-Flow-through-Membrane
-NJIT summer 2021 research project.
-Modelling the flow of particles through pores.
+NJIT Summer 2021 Research Project.
+Optimization of membrane geometry and modeling the flow of particles through pores, along with cake build-up on the outside of the pore.